- Influence of Celebrity Wedding Dresses - November 26, 2023

-- Start Off Super Early – Kick-off prom morning with a big breakfast or brunch out at your favorite spot with the girls.
-Or, host a brunch with sparkling apple cider and orange juice mocktail mimosas and a big spread of delicious breakfast foods.
+Start Super Early – Kick off prom morning with a big breakfast or brunch with the girls at your favorite spot.
+Or, host a brunch with sparkling apple cider, orange juice mocktail mimosas, and a big spread of delicious breakfast foods.
 Turn on some fun dance music and get each other amped for the fun night ahead.
 You only get one (or two) chances at prom.
 Make it memorable and stretch out your enjoyment of the day!

-- Getting Ready – Pitch in with your girlfriends to hire a hair and make-up artist for the day.
+Getting Ready – Pitch in with your girlfriends to hire a hair and make-up artist for the day.
 Take turns getting glammed up while you sip on mocktails.
 Watch an all-day marathon of your favorite shows.
-Or, get your DVR cued up with an all-day marathon of classic Prom themed movies.
+Or, get your DVR cued with an all-day marathon of classic prom-themed movies.
 Pretty in Pink and Mean Girls, anyone?
 You can take selfies in your prom dress and capture the fun ahead of time.
 That’s before the big event even starts.

-- Professional Photographer – Mom and dad will undoubtedly be wielding their cameras come prom night.
+Professional Photographer – Mom and Dad will undoubtedly wield their cameras come prom night.
 Dad’s blurry pics are not exactly professional grade.
 Why not have everyone in your group pitch in $50 to pay for a professional photographer for one hour?
-You’ve spent all this time, money and effort on creating your perfect prom night look.
-Commemorate it with beautiful high-quality photos you can cherish and hold onto forever.
+You’ve spent all this time, money, and effort creating your perfect prom night look.
+Commemorate it with beautiful, high-quality photos you can cherish and hold onto forever.

 Regardless of your prom night plans, remember to make it your own.
-If you prefer a quiet night in watching movies and eating popcorn with your besties, do it.
+Do it if you prefer a quiet night watching movies and eating popcorn with your besties.
 But before you give up on prom completely, don’t forget to think outside the box and break the mold.

 You can craft the most unforgettably amazing high school prom night.
 Simply by including your favorite people, customizing your prom experience, and planning well ahead of time.